hacknpatch/driver/README.md

 # driver
-I have only tested this driver in ubuntu 22.04 - 64bit x86 so far with the kernel `6.5.0-14-generic`.
-I would like to cross-compile for 32bit arm and test with qemu via github actions if I had time [https://github.com/hacknpatch/driver/issues/5]

 ## build
+The source code and Makefile are located in the driver directory.
+There is also a helper install module bash script at the root of the repository.
+You can execute it from either directory.
+Use the following commands:
 ```shell
 cd ./driver
 make
 ../mod_install.sh 1
 ```

+Note: I have only tested this driver on Ubuntu 22.04 - 64bit x86 so far, with the kernel version 6.5.0-14-generic.
+I am interested in cross-compiling for 32bit ARM and testing with QEMU via GitHub Actions when I have the time.
+For more information, see Issue #5 in GitHub.

 ## usage: